Water Bottle as Contemporary Artifact

 The 25 sensuous ceramic creations included in the Washington exhibition refer to water bottles while also suggesting female bodies and body parts—uteri and fallopian tubes, arched backs, arms overhead, and torsos bending.
 Stretching and turning, thin and thick, the bottles take on anthropomorphic stances.
 They also seem to be hybridized, with dual orifices and armatures.
 Yet they each have the standard bottom of the plastic bottle, a pentagram, and the spiraling threads at the top opening, forms that the artist acknowledges have been represented throughout human history.

 Over the last decade contemporary ceramics has enjoyed a resurgence.
 Matthias Merkel Hess in Los Angeles also had lightning-rod success right out of graduate school from UCLA in 2010.
 He crafted ceramic readymades of gasoline and oil cans, crates, buckets, jugs, blenders, and anvils, seemingly continuing from where Robert Arneson left off with No Deposit, No Return, his pivotal earthenware beer bottle of 1961.
 However, Hess’ glazes are thick and colorful, whereas Porter Lara, using a more solemn aesthetic, chose to craft an everyday object unglazed as a revered artifact.

 The series is thought-provoking on several levels.
-An Anglo artist, she is appropriating indigenous ancestral arts.
+A Mexican-American artist, she is appropriating indigenous ancestral arts.
 Also, through these works she is addressing plastic’s porosity, which enables the widespread release of chemicals into the environment.
 And she alludes to the politically charged climate in which parched immigrants cross the U.S. border at great peril, seeking a better life.
 That’s a lot of discussions to consider when laying eyes on these alluring dark, shiny forms.